FAQ

 When exactly does the internship take place, and how long does it last?

-You begin your internship between May 15 and October 1 (the three-day meeting of all RISE scholarship holders in Heidelberg takes place around the beginning of July) and you stay for a maximum period of six months (10 weeks minimum).
+You begin your internship between May 15 and October 1 (the meeting of all RISE interns in Heidelberg takes place around the beginning of July) and you stay for a maximum period of six months (10 weeks minimum).

 Unfortunately it is not possible to begin the internship before May 15.
 Due to the work permit waiver provided by DAAD for the entire group of RISE Professional participants, all internships must begin on or after May 15.